A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Applications to modelling temporal variations in biological systems

 \subsection{Temporal basis functions in spatio-temporal receptive field models}

-In Lindeberg (\citeyear{Lin10-JMIV,Lin13-BICY}) a general model for spatio-temporal receptive fields is derived of the form
+In (Lindeberg \citeyear{Lin10-JMIV,Lin13-BICY}), a general model for spatio-temporal receptive fields is derived of the form

-where \begin{itemize} \item $x = (x_1, x_2)^T$ denotes the image coordinates, \item $t$ denotes time, \item $s$ denotes the spatial scale, \item $\tau$ denotes the temporal scale, \item $v = (v_1, v_2)^T$ denotes a local image velocity, \item $\Sigma$ denotes a spatial covariance matrix determining the spatial shape of an affine Gaussian kernel $g(x;\; s, \Sigma) = \frac{1}{2 \pi s \sqrt{\det\Sigma}} e^{-x^T \Sigma^{-1} x/2s}$, \item $g(x_1 - v_1 t, x_2 - v_2 t;\; s, \Sigma)$ denotes a spatial affine Gaussian kernel that moves with image velocity $v = (v_1, v_2)$ in space-time and \item $h(t;\; \tau)$ is a temporal smoothing kernel over time. \end{itemize} This model for zero-order spatio-temporal receptive fields should, in turn, be complemented by spatial and temporal differentiation to lead to spatio-temporal receptive fields with positive and negative loads that are balanced in the sense of the integral of the filter weights being equal to zero.
+where \begin{itemize} \item $x = (x_1, x_2)^T$ denotes the image coordinates, \item $t$ denotes time, \item $s$ denotes the spatial scale, \item $\tau$ denotes the temporal scale, \item $v = (v_1, v_2)^T$ denotes a local image velocity, \item $\Sigma$ denotes a spatial covariance matrix determining the spatial shape of an affine Gaussian kernel $g(x;\; s, \Sigma) = \frac{1}{2 \pi s \sqrt{\det\Sigma}} e^{-x^T \Sigma^{-1} x/2s}$, \item $g(x_1 - v_1 t, x_2 - v_2 t;\; s, \Sigma)$ denotes a spatial affine Gaussian kernel that moves with image velocity $v = (v_1, v_2)$ in space-time and \item $h(t;\; \tau)$ is a temporal smoothing kernel over time. \end{itemize} This model for zero-order spatio-temporal receptive fields should, in turn, be complemented by spatial and temporal differentiation to lead to spatio-temporal receptive fields with positive and negative lobes that are balanced in the sense of the integral of the filter weights being equal to zero.

-In (Lindeberg \citeyear{Lin16-JMIV,Lin18-JMIV,Lin21-Heliyon}) it is described how using the time-causal limit kernel can be successfully be used as the temporal smoothing kernel in this context, {\em i.e.\/}, $h(t;\; \tau) = \Psi(t;\; \tau)$ with $\Psi$ defined from its Fourier transform according to (\ref{eq-FT-comp-kern-log-distr-limit}), allowing for truly time-causal and time-recursive model of spatio-temporal receptive fields that in turn enable provable scale covariance and scale invariance properties over the temporal domain.
+In (Lindeberg \citeyear{Lin16-JMIV,Lin18-JMIV,Lin21-Heliyon}), it is described how the time-causal limit kernel can be successfully be used as the temporal smoothing kernel in this context, {\em i.e.\/}, $h(t;\; \tau) = \Psi(t;\; \tau)$ with $\Psi$ defined from its Fourier transform according to (\ref{eq-FT-comp-kern-log-distr-limit}), and allowing for truly time-causal and time-recursive model of spatio-temporal receptive fields, which in turn enable provable scale covariance and scale invariance properties over the temporal domain.

 By comparisons with biological visual receptive fields measured by electrophysiological cell recordings by DeAngelis {\em et al.\/} (\citeyear{DeAngOhzFre95-TINS,deAngAnz04-VisNeuroSci}), it is shown in (Lindeberg \citeyear{Lin16-JMIV,Lin21-Heliyon}) that this spatio-temporal receptive field model very well captures the qualitative shape of lagged and non-lagged LGN neurons as well as simple cells in the primary visual cortex (V1).